Canadian Boating Statistics

 4. Many fisherman who drown were found without a lifejacket.
 The boat was usually 14 feet long and there was frequently a case of empties, suggesting that the fisheman may have been answering the call of nature, standing very close to the gunwale, when he fell in.

-5. More than 50,000 personal watercraft have been sold in Canada, an astonishing 25 percent of annual boat sales.
+5. More than 50,000 personal watercraft have been sold in Canada, an astonishing 25% of annual boat sales.
 It is feared that unless something in done, the percentage of accidents involving these craft may match their sales.

 6. Most boating accidents occur in craft less than 18 feet long.
 Luxury cruisers longer than 50 feet rarely run into anything.

-7. Canoes account for an astonishing 30 percent of boating fatalities in Canada.
+7. Canoes account for an astonishing 30% of boating fatalities in Canada.

 8. No recorded drownings have taken place involving paddleboats (unless a power boat ran into one).